randix/Pinewood-Derby/README.md

 ##### Computer (e.g., RaspberryPi) Timer Connection

 This assumes in this section that the computer used is a Raspberry Pi, RPi.
-Pretty much any computer may be used to attach to the timer and send the data to the iPhones and/or iPads.
+Almost any up-to-date computer may be used to attach to the timer and send the data to the iPhones and/or iPads.
 This document will address setting up on the RPi, which extends to most Linux computers, an Apple Mac computer (MacBook, etc.), and a Microsoft Windows computer.

 The RPi and the iPhones and iPads must be connected to the local WiFi in order to communicate.
+You may also provide your own WiFi Access Point Router to enable the connectivity.

 ### Technical Detail

 The timer computer is started and connected to the local WiFi.
 This will be discussed below in Installation. the file PIN.txt is edited to create a PIN for the iOS application.
 This ensures that only the race administrator can have access to the administration mode.
-Then the programs (applications) ***PDServer.py*** and ***timer.py*** are started on the timer computer.
+Then the programs (applications) ***PDServer.py*** and ***timer.py*** are started on the timer computer, this is simplified with a ***./t.sh*** program.

 The timer computer is connected physically via serial cable to the timer and makes the timing data available over WiFi, the iPads and iPhones communicate with the timer comuter to fetch data, as well as the administrator informs the timer computer of which cars are racing in a given heat.